tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/07_Discovery/03_03_02_Discovery_NewMatchingRule_Column.md

 ### Create a New Matching Rule - Column Type

-In this example we will describe how to configure a matching rule that inspects the column names at the database in order to identify which fields might contain social security number.
+In this example we will describe how to configure a matching rule that inspects the column names at the database in order to identify which fields might contain PII data.
+The specific rule we will configure in this example is one that looks for column containing social security number.
 This is a rule that already exists in the built-in rules of the discovery functionality and the description below is used only for the purpose of exemplifying this option.

 Click the ![image](../images/ICON_NewMatchingRule.jpg) button at the top-right of the screen in order to configure a new matching rule.